On the total volume of the double hyperbolic space: Proof overview of Theorem and

 The main idea of our proof of Theorem~\ref{theorem_volume_invariant} is to compute the $n$-dimensional volume of a polytope $P$ in $\mathbb{DH}^n$ by integrating the volumes of lower dimensional faces through various special versions of \SDF{} for $\mathbb{DH}^n$.
-This is the reason that why we prove both Theorem~\ref{theorem_volume_invariant} and \ref{theorem_schlafli} together (with the focus more on the former) with the proofs intertwined.
-Our proof runs by induction on $n$.
-For dimension 0 and 1, Theorem~\ref{theorem_volume_invariant} is verified in Lemma~\ref{lemma_volume_invariant_0_1}.
-As the induction step runs through Section~\ref{section_schlafli_special}--\ref{section_volume_invariant_proof} and we introduce many intermediate steps to facilitate the process, it is helpful that we outline our overall proof of Theorem~\ref{theorem_volume_invariant} here, so that the reader can get a better picture of where we are heading to.
-Our strategy is to use induction and assume Theorem~\ref{theorem_volume_invariant} is true up to dimension $n-1\ge 1$, then for dimension $n$, let $P$ be a polytope in $\mathbb{DH}^n$ and be the intersection of at most $m$ half-spaces.
-For a fixed $m$, for all $P$ and $\epsilon>0$ in the following order we show that: (1) by Lemma~\ref{lemma_SDF_special}, $\mu_u(P)$ exists and $\mu_{u,\epsilon}(P)$ is uniformly bounded; (2) by Proposition~\ref{proposition_mu_u_invariant}, $\mu_u(P)$ is invariant under isometry; (3) by Proposition~\ref{proposition_mu_h_invariant}, $\mu_h(P)$ is invariant under isometry and agrees with the value $\mu_u(P)$ in the upper half-space model, and $\mu_{h,\epsilon}(P)$ is uniformly bounded; (4) by Corollary~\ref{corollary_volume_hemisphere_equivalent}, $\mu'_h(P)$ is invariant under isometry and $\mu'_h(P)=\mu_h(P)$, and $\mu'_{h,\epsilon}(P)$ is uniformly bounded.
-Then we prove the $n$-dimensional case by induction and finish the proof of Theorem~\ref{theorem_volume_invariant}.
-In the induction step we also prove some special cases of \SDF{} for $\mathbb{DH}^n$, and the proof of Theorem~\ref{theorem_schlafli} follows next in Section~\ref{section_schlafli_double_proof}.
+This is the reason that why we prove both Theorem~\ref{theorem_volume_invariant} and \ref{theorem_schlafli} together with the proofs intertwined (with the focus more on the former).
+Our proof runs by induction on $n$, with dimension 0 and 1 of Theorem~\ref{theorem_volume_invariant} verified in Lemma~\ref{lemma_volume_invariant_0_1}.
+The induction step runs through the entire Section~\ref{section_schlafli_special} and \ref{section_invariance_properties} by proving the statements of $\mu(P)$, $\mu_h(P)$ and $\mu'_h(P)$ inductively.
+Those intermediate results that rely on the induction assumption are stated with ``Assuming Theorem~\ref{theorem_volume_invariant} is true up to \dots'' at the beginning.
+But for those results not dependent on the induction assumption, they can be freely applied to higher dimensions.
+The proof of Theorem~\ref{theorem_schlafli} follows next in Section~\ref{section_schlafli_double_proof}.

+In the upper half-space model, to compute $\mu(P)$, for convenience we will assume $P$ is in a finite region in $\mathbb{R}^n$ unless specified.